List of former Maryland state highways (500–599): MD 531 (1946–1959)

 Maryland Route 531 was the designation for Galestown–Reliance Road, which ran from Galestown Newhart Mill Road in Galestown north to MD 392 at Reliance in northeastern Dorchester County.
 For much of its course south from Reliance, the highway followed the Maryland–Delaware state line.
 MD 531 was established by 1946.
 The highway was removed from the state highway system in 1959.

 MD 532

 Maryland Route 532 was the designation for a pair of highways, one each in southwestern Carroll County and northwestern Howard County.
 The Carroll County portion of the highway followed West Watersville Road from MD 27 (now MD 808) in Mount Airy east to Watersville Road in southwestern Carroll County.
-The Howard County portion pof MD 532 followed East Watersville Road from a point north of US 40 near Lisbon north part of the way to the Patapsco River in western Howard County.
+The Howard County portion of MD 532 followed East Watersville Road from a point north of US 40 near Lisbon north part of the way to the Patapsco River in western Howard County.
 The first portion of the Carroll County segment was built as a concrete road east from Mount Airy in 1933.
 MD 532 was completed as a macadam road east to Watersville Road in 1935.
 The Howard County segment was built in 1934 and 1935.
 Both counties' segments of MD 532 were removed from the state highway system in 1956.